tgg/connect-or-cut/README.md

 ## Installation

-Provided you have a C compiler, GNU make on a Unix box:
+Provided you have a C compiler, GNU or BSD make on a Unix box:

     $ git clone https://github.com/tgg/connect-or-cut.git